-- It is important to know how long of a trip your fish will be taking to get to your new home.
+It is important to know how long of a trip your fish will be taking to get to your new home.
 It is also important to have the tank ready for your fish upon their arrival.
-A popular option for moving long distance with fish is to board with your local aquarium.
-As moving tends to be a bit traumatic for fish, a low-stress atmosphere is very ideal for your fish while they wait to be welcomed to their new home.
+Our team of residential movers in CIncinnati haves found the best way to move fish long-distance is to board with your local aquarium.
+As move tends to be a bit traumatic for fish, a low-stress atmosphere is very ideal for your fish while they wait to be welcomed to their new home.

-Moving long distance is stressful, but not near as stressful on you as it is on your fish.
-It is extremely important to adequately prepare for moving your fish for their safety.
+Our Cincinnati movers understand that moving long-distance is stressful, but not near as stressful on you as it is on your fish.
+It is extremely important to adequately prepare and research the best way to move fish long-distance.
 Be sure to consult your local aquarium for advice well in advance of your move so that your gorgeous fish can continue to add beauty to your home after you move to your new house.